-A good deal of my focus has been on the work of mothers, of 'Godly women' who have actively created new identities for themselves (and their children and husbands) and have found in new technologies solutions to a huge array of difficult personal and political problems in their daily lives.
-Such Godly women are not that much different from any of us, but they are "dedicated to securing for themselves and their families a thoroughly religious and conservative life" (Brasher 1998: 29).
+A good deal of my focus has been on the work of mothers, of "Godly women" who have actively created new identities for themselves (and their children and husbands)6 and have found in new technologies solutions to a huge array of difficult personal and political problems in their daily lives.
+Such Godly women are not that much different from any of us.
+But they are "dedicated to securing for themselves and their families a thoroughly religious and conservative life" (Brasher, 1998, p.
+29).
 And they do this with uncommon sacrifice and creativity.

-The picture I have presented is complicated, but then so too is the reality.
-On the one hand, one of the dynamics we are seeing is social disintegration, that is, the loss of legitimacy of a dominant institution that supposedly bound us together-the common school.
-Yet, and very importantly, what we are also witnessing is the use of the Internet not to de-traditionalize society, but rather, in the cases I have examined here, to re-traditionalize parts of it.
+The picture I have presented is complicated; but then so too is reality.
+On the one hand, one of the dynamics we are seeing is social disintegration, that is the loss of legitimacy of a dominant institution that supposedly bound us together-the common school and the teacher education programs that educate the teachers who work in it.
+Yet, and very importantly, what we are also witnessing is the use of the Internet not to "de-traditionalize" society, but in the cases I have examined here, to re-traditionalize parts of it.
 However, to call this phenomenon simply re-traditionalization is to miss the ways in which such technologies are also embedded not only in traditional values and structures of feeling.
-They are also participating in a more 'modern' project, one in which self-actualized individualism intersects with the history of social maternalism, which itself intersects with the reconstitution of masculinities as well.
+They are also participating in a more "modern" project, one in which self-actualized individualism intersects with the history of social maternalism, which itself intersects with the reconstitution of masculinities as well.

-But such maternalism needs to be seen as both positive and negative, and not only in its partial revivification of elements of patriarchal relations, although obviously this set of issues must not be ignored in any way.
-We need to respect the labor and the significant sacrifices of home-schooling mothers (and fathers as well, since the question of altered masculinities in home-schooling families is an important topic that needs to be focused upon in a way that complements what I have done here; see Connell 1995).
-This sensitivity to the complexities and contradictions that are so deeply involved in what these religiously motivated parents are attempting is perhaps best seen in the words of Jean Hardisty (1999: 2-3), when she reflects on populist rightist movements in general: "I continue to believe that, within that movement, there are people who are decent and capable of great caring, who are creating community and finding coping strategies that are enabling them to lead functional lives in a cruel and uncaring late capitalist environment."
+But such maternalism needs to be seen as both positive and negative, and not only in its partial revivification of elements of patriarchal relations-although obviously this set of issues must not be ignored in any way.
+We need to respect the labor and the significant sacrifices of home schooling mothers (and the fathers as well since the question of altered masculinities in home schooling families is an important topic that needs to be focused upon in a way that complements what I have done here).
+This sensitivity to the complexities and contradictions that are so deeply involved in what these religiously motivated parents are attempting is perhaps best seen in the words of Jean Hardisty when she reflects on populist rightist movements in general.

+...
+I continue to believe that, within that movement, there are people who are decent and capable of great caring, who are creating community and finding coping strategies that are enabling them to lead functional lives in a cruel and uncaring late capitalist environment.
+(1999, pp. 2-3)

 However, recognizing such caring, labor, and sacrifice-and the creative uses of technologies that accompany them-should not make us lose sight of what this labor and these sacrifices also produce.
 Godly technologies, godly schooling, and godly identities can be personally satisfying and make life personally meaningful in a world in which traditions are either destroyed or commodified.
-But at what cost to those who do not share the ideological vision that seems so certain in the minds of those who produce it?
+But at what cost to those who don't share the ideological vision that seems so certain in the minds of those who produce it?7 If those of us who are deeply concerned about teacher education continue to ignore home schooling and its ongoing redefinition of what counts as a good teacher and a good curriculum, I fear that by the time we take this question seriously we shall be confronting a very different and distressing reality.